simsekergun/RingDimensionDS/datasets/readme.md

 Noise added cases follow the same naming but with noise amount in the end.
 For example, "SiNtrainingDintSM1_50.csv" is "SiNtrainingDintSM1.csv" data + 50*random

-<b> Testing Dataset Naming </b>
+<b> Testing Dataset Naming </b> <br>
-Same as above, but file names start with "SiNtestDint"
+Same as above, but file names start with "SiNtestDint" <br>

+All the names start with SiN, because the ring is made from silicon nitride.